CordeliaProject/PADRISDataTools/README.md

 # PADRISDataTools

-PADRISDataTools is a collection of scripts designed to clean, preprocess, and manage data from PADRIS.
+PADRISDataTools is a collection of Python scripts designed to clean, preprocess, and manage data from PADRIS.
+This toolset supports the following PADRIS datasets:

-## About PADRIS
-The PADRIS program (El Programa d'Analítica de Dades per a la Recerca i la Innovació en Salut) aims to make health data accessible for research purposes, aligning with legal and ethical frameworks while maintaining transparency towards the citizens of Catalonia.
+- Ensurance data – Assegurats

+- Mortality data – Mortalitat

+- CMBD data – Episodis, Diagnostics, Procediments

+- Measurements data – Mesures (e.g., height, weight, blood pressure)

+- Laboratory data – Laboratori

+### Objective
+The main goal of PADRISDataTools is to standardize and prepare PADRIS data for analysis.
+It applies two common preprocessing steps across all datasets:

+- Unification of missing values

+- Conversion to more analysis-friendly data types

+Each data type may then undergo additional custom processing steps to ensure usability.
+The scripts return the original DataFrame with new or modified columns and data types, making the data ready for further work.

+### Special Case: Laboratory Data
+For the Laboratori dataset, two processing modes are available:

+- Base processing – Cleans and standardizes the lab data.

+- Filtered processing – Requires an external conversion file.

+This mode filters the lab data based on the conversion file and transforms the values into the desired units.

 ## Installation

-To install PADRISDataTools, follow the followingg steps:
+To install PADRISDataTools, follow the following steps:

 1. Clone this repository to your local machine: